johnfedoruk/bangular/aio/content/guide/service-worker-devops.md

 Hash mismatches can occur for a variety of reasons:

 * Caching layers in between the origin server and the end user could serve stale content.
-* A non-atomic deployment could result in the Angular service worker having visibility of partially updated content.
+* A non-atomic deployment could result in the Bangular service worker having visibility of partially updated content.
 * Errors during the build process could result in updated resources without `ngsw.json` being updated.
 The reverse could also happen resulting in an updated `ngsw.json` without updated resources.

 #### Unhashed content